kfjahnke/envutil/README.md

     star-shaped artifacts typical of degree-1 b-splines when the signal is magnified a lot.

-If you don't pass --twine, or pass a value other than one, envutil uses twining to avoid aliasing and star-shaped artifacts of bilinear interpolation:
+If you don't pass --twine 0, or pass a value other than zero, envutil uses twining to avoid aliasing and star-shaped artifacts of bilinear interpolation:

     use 'twining' - this is a method which first super-samples and then